 Delicious Vietnamese Cuisine

-We then fly south to the second very distinct region, modern Saigon (Ho Chi Minh City).
+For the last leg of our adventure we will fly to the third distinct region, the south and modern Saigon (Ho Chi Minh City).
 It is considered young (at only 300 hundred years), hip, international and the vibrant economic hub of the country.
 We will tour the city and its markets by land and water, and visit the War Remnants Museum and the Ho Chi Minh Museum.
-We will take a Vietnamese cooking class with one of Vietnam's most famous chefs.
-On our excursions outside of Saigon we will visit the unique Cu Chi Tunnels and the phantasmagorical Cao Dai temple, and we will overnight in a house on stilts over the water on the Mekong Delta.
+On our excursions outside of Saigon we will visit the unique Cu Chi Tunnels and the phantasmagorical Cao Dai temple, and we will stay overnight at a farm house on the Mekong Delta.
 You will fly out of Saigon for home.

 Saigon Street Scene

 |Leave the U.S.:||Monday, January 2, 2017|

 |Arrive in Hanoi:||Tuesday, January 3 (you cross the dateline)|

 |Hanoi and vicinity:||Tuesday, January 3 - Sunday, January 8|

 |Hue and Hoi An:||Monday, January 9 – Wednesday, January 11|